sc0tt5/ngx-resume/README.md

 #### Updating data (db.json)

-I might eventually create a UI for updating the resume data, which is stored in the db.json file.
-For now, after cloning the repo you will need to update the json file with your résumé data.
+After cloning the repo you will need to update the json file with your résumé data.
 I highly recommend adding the db.json file to your .gitignore unless you are ok to have this data exposed publicly.

 #### Testing